 First, check if you get breakdown assistance as part of your car insurance or as a perk with another service provider.

-    If you need to buy it, use these tips to find yourself the cheapest breakdown cover:
+If you need to buy it, use these five tips to find yourself the cheapest breakdown cover:

 To reduce the need for breakdown assistance or recovery from the roadside, consider what you can do to improve the way you drive and how you maintain your car.

 Find comprehensive, affordable car insurance cover with help from Switcher.ie

 It depends on the terms and conditions of the policy.
 Check with your provider before travelling with a caravan or trailer because some of the cheaper policies may not cover the cost of towing a trailer or caravan.

 Any repairs to the caravan or trailer won’t be covered.